Praqma/helmsman/docs/how_to/protect_namespaces_and_releases.md

 Since helmsman is used with version controlled code and is often configured to be triggered as part of a CI pipeline, accidental mistakes could happen by the user (e.g, disabling a production application and taking out of service as a result of a mistaken change in the desired state file).

-Helmsman provides the `plan` flag which helps you see the actions that it will take based on your desired state file before actually doing them.
-We recommend to use a `plan-hold-approve` pipeline when using helmsman with production clusters.

 As of version v1.0.0, helmsman provides a fine-grained mechanism to protect releases/namespaces from accidental desired state file changes.

 ## Protection definition